nwheels-io/NuLink/CONTRIBUTING.md

 ## Communication

-All communication is currently held using [GitHub issues](https://github.com/felix-b/NuLink/issues).
+All communication is currently held in the [GitHub issues](https://github.com/nwheels-io/NuLink/issues).
 Before filing an issue, please first check existing issues, including closed ones.

-## Code of conduct

 Please note we have a [Code of Conduct](#Code-of-conduct), please follow it in all your interactions with the project.